Global route / South Asia

 Cloud cover often forms at mid-altitude around the Annapurna massif.
 The right side still shows Phewa Lake and the lower Pokhara valley.
 The peaks push through cloud frequently in dramatic fashion.

-What is the best side of plane for Kathmandu to Pokhara?
+What is the best side for Kathmandu to Pokhara?